Accelerating Quantum Monte Carlo Calculations with Set-Equivariant Architectures and Transfer Learning: Introduction

 In the last years, ML strategies have also been deployed to assist in the QMC-based exploration of the rich physics of systems beyond the reach of analytical solutions.
-Specifically, very general functional forms for regression and methods to train them efficiently have appeared on the scene, which can be used as flexible variational ansätze for a search of the ground state through parametric minimization.
-The process is similar to -- and can therefore reuse part of the machinery developed for -- the stochastic minimization of a loss function when training a typical ML regression model, albeit with some important modifications.
+For instance, classifiers have been employed to detect phase transitions in problematic many-fermion systems \cite{Broecker2017, Chng2017} and in a more general setting \cite{ghosh2025learningphasesquantummonte}.
+Moreover, very general functional forms for regression and methods to train them efficiently have appeared on the scene \cite{Viteritti2023}, which can be used as flexible variational ansätze for a ground-state search through parametric minimization.
+The process is similar to ---and can therefore reuse part of the machinery developed for--- the stochastic minimization of a loss function when training a typical ML regression model, albeit with some important modifications.
 Firstly, the geometry of the quantum ground state problem favors stochastic reconfiguration \cite{PhysRevLett.80.4558,PhysRevB.64.024512}, a minimization method harnessing more information about the target function than standard ML minimizers like ADAM \cite{ADAM}.
-More importantly, the quantity being minimized is not a metric of the difference with the ground truth for a predefined set of inputs but a physical quantity.
+More importantly, the quantity being minimized is not a metric of the difference with the ground truth for a predefined set of inputs, but a physical quantity.
 Hence, the concerns about data availability that might be present in an ML regression setting are replaced by the complexity of sampling from the ground-state probability density function and evaluating the expected value of the Hamiltonian and other operators based on those samples.
 That complexity remains one of the causes of bottlenecks in variational QMC.

 More specifically, both during and after training of a model for a finite-dimensional quantum system, the expected value of an operator $\bm{\mathcal{O}}$ in a state $\ket*{\psi}$ is evaluated using its expansion on the computational basis $\mathcal{C} = \Bqty*{\ket*{\nu}}$: